argonautproject/scheduling/pages/patient-scheduling.md

 - Third Party App able to aquire:
   - Scheduling business rules for target organization
   - At a minimum FHIR resource ids for Location and Practitioner
-- FHIR Server maintain a version history
+- FHIR Scheduling Server maintains a version history of Slots

 #### Scenario 3a.
 New Patient Schedules an Appointment with a Provider without being in health system
 {:.no_toc}